BC-CSCI-1102-S19-TTh3/syllabus/README.md

 [Course schedule on Google Sheets:](https://docs.google.com/spreadsheets/d/1eP8h4zb-2wCc-n-p7G9y-ZunH5iwsF_AOyBQuw86iIA/edit?usp=sharing) The course schedule, including planned topics, due dates for readings and assignments, and dates of exams, is maintained as a Google Sheet.
 Changes to the schedule will be announced in class and reflected in the course schedule.

-Slack: Questions about problem sets are best asked using Slack.
+[Slack for discussions and questions on problem sets:](https://bc-csci-1102-s19-tth3.slack.com) Questions about problem sets are best asked using Slack.
 The instructor and TAs will hold virtual Slack office hours each week in addition to their in-person office hours.
 You may also submit questions to a discussion on Slack, which will then be answered during our virtual office hours, if not earlier.
 Problem Set 1 will walk you through using Slack to ask a question.

 ### Textbook